AgateHQ/axate-developer-docs/docs/analytics-hooks.md

 ## Why can't we just use `data-` attributes?

-Typical we would be able to add `data-axate-login` or something similar to allow analytics to hook onto `DOM` elements with ease, however in this context the `wallet` is within an iframe, so due to security (accessing Elements in a Cross-Origin Iframe) this is not setup.
+Typically we would be able to add `data-axate-login` or something similar to allow analytics to hook onto `DOM` elements with ease; however, in this context the `wallet` is within an iframe, so due to security (accessing elements in a cross-origin iframe) this is not set up.

 ## We’ve got a race condition, we’re waiting for Axate to load, what can we do?